Leody Taveras Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.62 team ERA that ranks third among all league pitching staffs.
+- The Mariners' 3.84 team ERA ranks ninth across all league pitching staffs.

-- Mariners pitchers combine to allow the first-fewest home runs in baseball (47 total, 0.8 per game).
+- Mariners pitchers combine to allow 51 home runs (0.9 per game), the least in the league.

 © 2023 Data Skrive.
 All rights reserved.